GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/oxtrust-ui.md

 This section allows you to manage the list of attributes displayed in the registration form.
 Search, select, add, and order desired attributes here.

 ## Attributes
 Attributes are individual pieces of user data, like `uid` or `email`, that are required by applications in order to identify a user and grant access to protected resources.
-The user attributes that are available in your federation service can be found on this page.
-By default, only `active` attributes are visible.
-Use the `Show All Attributes` button to display the `inactive` attributes too.
+A list of user attributes that are available in your federation service can be found by navigating to `Configuration` > `Attributes`.
+For a detailed discussion of attributes, visit our [attributes documentation](./attribute.md) page.

-Custom attributes can be added by clicking the `Add Attribute` button and completing the simple form.
-Note that custom attributes must already be present in the LDAP server in order for them to be available for release by the Gluu Server.
-Adding an attribute here is like registering it in the Gluu Server--in order to release an attribute during a SAML or OpenID Connect transaction, the Gluu Server needs to know it exists.

-Attributes, as they pertain to SSO, are covered more thoroughly in the [SAML Attributes](./saml/#saml-Attributes) and [OpenID Connect Scopes](./openid-connect/#scopes) sections of the docs.

-### Cache Refresh
+## Cache Refresh
 Cache Refresh, a.k.a.
 LDAP Synchronization, is the process of connecting one or more existing backend LDAP servers, like Microsoft Active Directory, with the Gluu Server's local LDAP server. `Cache Refresh` periodically searches these data sources, compares the results to previous searches, and if a changed user account is found, it is updated.The frequency of cache refresh is also set from this page via the `Polling interval (minutes)`.
 The `key attribute(s)` is used to correlate a user if the user is found in more then one LDAP server.
 In this case, the two entries are joined.
 The source attributes specify which attributes will be pulled from the backend LDAP server.
 The backend server address, bind DN and other connection information is speciifed in the `Source Backend LDAP Servers` tab.
 More information on [LDAP Syncronization](./user-group/#ldap-synchronization) can be found in the user management section of the docs.

-### Configure Log Viewer / View Log File
+## Configure Log Viewer / View Log File
 This tool can be used to view file system logs.
 If you don't like to ssh, Log Viewer is your friend!
 Several common logs are preconfigured, or you can define new logs by specifying the path.

-### Server Status
+## Server Status
 This page provides basic information about the Gluu Server such as the hostname, IP address, free memory & disk space.
 The number of users in the backend is also available in this page.

-### Certificates
+## Certificates
 The certificate page provides summary information about your SSL and SAML certificates.
+Learn more about [certificate management](./certificate.md) in the Gluu Server.

 ## SAML
 If you deployed the Shibboleth SAML IDP or the Asimba SAML proxy during Gluu Server installation, you will see a link to manage inbound and outbound SAML requirements in the left hand navigation.
 Learn more about configuring and managing SAML in the [SAML](./saml.md) portion of the docs.